nus-cs2103-AY2021S1/ip/docs/README.md

 some typos in your search phrase and the app will make a best effort to find a match).

 Fuzzy match rule: there is a tolerance level of the number of typos that can be made.
-All tasks that match at least 80% of the search phrase (i.e. only less than 80% are typos) will be displayed in the find result.
+All tasks that match at least 80% of the search phrase (i.e. less than 20% are typos) will be displayed in the find result.

 Format: `find SEARCH_KEYWORD`